hunter-college-ossd-spr-2020/project-evaluation/duckduckgo_evaluation.md

 Are there instructions for how to download, build, and install?
 <br>

-1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?
+#### Does the project depend on external additional software modules such as database, graphics, web development, or other libraries?
+* The project is a browser extension, so it just needs a compatible browser.
+As of now, it's only compatible with Chrome and Firefox.
 <br>

 1. Is the code easy to understand?
 Browse some source code files and make